 Applicant's position in the business Director

 Home country United Kingdom The country where the applicant's headquarters are.

 Registered Address Address registered with Companies House.

 Building number or name 23a

 Street Kenilworth Gardens,

 District Hayes

 City or town London

 County or administrative area

 Postcode UB4 0AY

 Country United Kingdom

 Agent Details

 First name Noel

 Family name Samaroo

-E-mail
+E-mail [REDACTED]

-Main telephone number Include country code.
+Main telephone number [REDACTED] Include country code.

-Other telephone number
+Other telephone number [REDACTED]

-<input type="checkbox"/> Indicate here if you would prefer not to be contacted by telephone
+Indicate here if you would prefer not to be contacted by telephone

 Are you:

-<input checked="" type="radio"/> An agent that is a business or organisation, including a sole trader A sole trader is a business owned by one person without any special legal structure.
+- An agent that is a business or organisation, including a sole trader - A private individual acting as an agent

+A sole trader is a business owned by one person without any special legal structure.
-<input type="radio"/> A private individual acting as an agent

 Agent Business

 Is your business registered in the UK with Companies House? <input checked="" type="radio"/> Yes <input type="radio"/> No Note: completing the Applicant Business section is optional in this form.

-Registration number 09856182

-Business name NTAD CONSULTANTS LTD If your business is registered, use its registered name.

-VAT number - Put "none" if you are not registered for VAT.
+Registration number 09856182 Business name NTAD CONSULTANTS LTD If your business is registered, use its registered name.
+VAT number - [REDACTED] Put "none" if you are not registered for VAT.
 Legal status Private Limited Company